 First and foremost, a detoxification process proportionate with the longevity of drug abuse is advised.
 Once physical stabilization has been achieved, it is recommended the addict enters into a treatment program of some kind – ideally, a stay at a residential treatment facility, followed by a step down to an outpatient program to be attended concurrent with residence at a sober living house.
 Throughout this process, the addict will receive individual therapy, learn effective recovery tools and build a reliable sober network for support.
 By progressing through the full continuum of care (detox, rehab, sober living), the addict receives the most effective level of treatment to combat methamphetamine addiction and prevail.

+Historically, methamphetamine protocols for withdrawal have not been offered by any drug detoxes or treatment centers because these protocols have been non-existent.
+The Serenity Springs Amino Acid Therapy Program offers options for these powerful stimulates like methamphetamine, cocaine, bath salts, flakka, and speed.
+These hard stimulate drugs are some of the most damaging not only to the human brain, but also ravage America’s streets with violence and deadly behavior.
+When law enforcement responds to someone on these drugs they consider these responses to be the most violent, damaging, and deadly encounters.
 Amino acids work by repairing the neurotransmitters in the brain that have been damaged by chronic drug abuse.
 Years of neural damage can be effectively treated with just a week or two of structured amino acid therapy, which works to restore the biochemistry of the brain to a healthy state.
 Furthermore, amino acids may be helpful in preventing relapse by reducing cravings and healing the brain.
 You can learn more about the amino acid therapy offered by Serenity Springs by visiting our page.